|

 longer about Thomas being sick.
 In December 1541 the good man was

-first hanged, then beheaded and the rest of the body cut into 4
+first hanged, then beheaded, and to drive the point home, the rest of the body

 parts.

-This kind of indicated what was in store
+This gave Catherine a hint of what was in store

 beheaded in the Tower of London.
 On the way there she had to pass by